SnapMonk

 • AppFollow for reviews and continuous monitoring.

-• SnapMonk for the screenshot set those keywords feed into.
+• SnapMonk's app screenshot generator for the screenshot set those keywords feed into.

 Stack for a funded team: